nishant-neo/Document-Clustering/README.md

 # Document-Clustering
-A project that takes a set of documents and groups them into clusters using K-means and Hierarchical Clustering Algorithms.
+An application that begins by gathering synopses on the top 100 films of all time and ended by analyzing the latent topics within each document.
+With intermediate manipulations on these synopses (tokenization, stemming, stopwords), transformed them into a vector space model (tf-idf), and clustered them into groups (k-means and hierarchical)